moehnked/cs493-s3-sdk/README.md

 [type of upload] - can be 'album', 'artist' or 'song' [folder path] - the folder you would like to place the upload within
 ```

+the dev branch contains CLI examples and sample files